 Increase Social Media Privacy

 Children under 13 are not supposed to be on the most popular social media sites like Facebook, Instagram, Snapchat and the like.
-For older children, setting, reviewing and as necessary updating privacy settings is critical.
+For older children, setting, reviewing, and as necessary, updating privacy settings are critical.

 Working with your child, apply the most restrictive privacy setting possible.
 Then, because they often change (Facebook, I'm looking at you) check the privacy settings periodically and update to add another layer of protection for your child.

 Another must do .... friend/follow your kids on social media.
 Too bad if they don't like it, it's in the "parenting manual".